photogabble/website/content/thoughts/2023-08-08-30-of-365-more-bang-for-your-buck-with-dedicated.md

 I seek simplicity in most things and following the path of least resistance lead me to host my projects on dedicated servers (currently with [Hetzner](https://www.hetzner.com/) in Finland.)
 My experience in doing so has been that I get more bang for my buck.

-For example I have had for the past two years a AX51-NVMe server hosted with Hetzner that provides 8C/16T, 64GB RAM, 1TB NVMe storage *and* unrestricted traffic through a single 1 Gbit/s port for just €57.60 a month!
+For example, I have had for the past two years a AX51-NVMe server hosted with Hetzner that provides 8C/16T, 64GB RAM, 1TB NVMe storage *and* unrestricted traffic through a single 1 Gbit/s port for just €57.60 a month!
 I actually found that to be more than I needed and was in the process of migrating to [AX41-NVME](https://www.hetzner.com/dedicated-rootserver/ax41-nvme) server which provides 6C/12T, 64GB RAM, 512GB NVMe storage and unrestricted traffic through a single 1 Gbit/s port for just €35.60 a month before I had reboot issues with Debian 12 on their hardware and decided to look elsewhere.

 Both prices are excluding VAT which in my country adds 20%; however the cost of both servers running concurrently plus two IPv4 addresses including tax is still *just* €115.92/mo.